darklee/exm/README.md

 # exm
-A tool for execution environment manage
+A tool for execution environment management